List of wars involving Estonia: Crusades and Catholic states

-The Reformation Period (1558–1721)
+Kingdom of Sweden

 By the late 1550s, the Reformation and Counter-Reformation had caused internal conflicts in Livonian Confederation, while its Eastern neighbour Russia had grown stronger after defeating the khanates of Kazan and Astrakhan.
 The conflict between Russia and the Western powers was exacerbated by Russia's isolation from sea trade.
 Neither could the tsar hire qualified labour in Europe.